A nonconforming saddle point least squares approach for elliptic interface problems: The general non-conforming SPLS approach

-We consider problems of the form: Given $F \in V^*$, find $p \in Q$ such that \eqref{eq:BBprobb} holds.
 We note here that for the existence and uniqueness of the solution of the continuous problem \eqref{eq:BBprobb}, we use the trial space $Q$.
 However, for discretization purposes, we need to consider the form $b(\cdot, \cdot)$ on $V \times \tilde{Q}$.
 The existence and uniqueness of \eqref{eq:BBprobb} was first studied by Aziz and Babu\v{s}ka in \cite{A-B}.
 It is well known that if a bounded form $b:V \times \tilde{Q} \to \R$ satisfies \eqref{inf-sup_a} and the data $F \in V^*$ satisfies the {\it compatibility condition}

 then the mixed problem \eqref{eq:BBprobb} has a unique solution, see e.g. \cite{A-B,B09}.
-With the mixed problem \eqref{eq:BBprobb}, we associate the SPLS formulation: Find $(u, p) \in (V, Q)$ such that
+With the mixed problem \eqref{eq:BBprobb}, we associate the SPLS formulation: Find $(w, p) \in (V, Q)$ such that

 The following statement summarizes the connection between the two variational formulations.
 The remark was pointed out in \cite{BM12, Dahmen-Welper-Cohen12} and is essential in our approach and (some versions of) the DPG method.
 It is worth noting that the $p$ component of the solution of \eqref{abstract:variational2} is in fact the solution of the normal equation that corresponds to our main problem \eqref{eq:BBprobb}, see \cite{BQ15}.